-In addition, this program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, Maryland 21202-4012, telephone 410.347.7700.
+In addition, this program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, Maryland 21202-4012, telephone 410.347.7700.

-Program educational objectives for the BS in electronic engineering technology were developed to satisfy program outcomes that describe what students are expected to know and be able to do by the time of graduation.
-These program educational objectives intend to produce graduates who will:
+Electronics Engineering Technology program educational objectives are developed such that to achieve student learning outcomes which address what students are expected to know and be able to do by the completion of their degree program and prepare them for the post-graduation activities.
+These program objectives are intended to produce versatile engineering technology graduates who:-